boobaGreen/-S2I--React---vegetarian-recipes/readme.md

 ## :zap: Try it!

-Elsewhere, you can simply try it here:
+You can simply try it here:
 [vegetarian recipes](https://starlit-haupia-04c521.netlify.app/)

 ## :question: Why